 Future Inns, Cabot Circus.
 Used to have a weekly jazz date programmed by Ian Storror when the hotel opened, but that ceased a while back.
-Now has a new programmer on Thursday nights.
-You’ll mostly hear the same players who appear at the Fringe, the Be-Bop club and other venues around town, but they feature a lot of high quality touring bands as well, often on their sole visit to Bristol so worth keeping an eye on the listings.
+Nowadays has a new programmer on Thursday nights.
+You may hear players who appear at the Fringe, the Be-Bop club and other venues around town, but they feature a lot of high quality touring bands as well, often on their sole visit to Bristol so worth keeping an eye on the listings.

 The USP is that the space downstairs from the bar was fitted out as a “proper” jazz club – stage, comfy tables and chairs, nice piano, decent(ish) sound system.
 Some slightly generic “jazz” pics on the walls remind you it is basically a dull corporate hotel, but what the hell, there’s a good bar and even table service for food and drink if you want.
-There’s a small charge, usually a fiver.
+There’s a small charge, usually a bit over fiver.
 It’s a nice setting and has had some large and enthusiastic crowds. (post COVID update – no news.
 I’m guessing the hotel may not want to resume gigs post-pandemic, but have no actual info.)

 The Canteen, Stokes Croft.
 This is Stokes Croft Central, ground floor of Hamilton House, with great food and music seven nights a week.
 Enterprising jazz bookings, most often on Thursday nights or Sunday afternoons.
 Free entry, often really busy, though not necessarily with people who came for the music.
 Good place to drop by late at night to see what’s going on.
 There’s a fortnightly jam session on Mondays.
 Also check out the Canteen’s stablemates, No 1 Harbourside (address gives location) and the brand new Old Market Assembly (ditto), which have similar music programming.
 Wardrobe Theatre, in the back of this vast bar, has occasional music gigs as well. (post COVID update – no news here either.)